paul-shannon/jupyter-widget-demo-all-in-notebook/README.md

-# Some Simple Jupyter Widgets
+# A Simple Jupyter Widget: interactive d3 circle drawing, all code in the notebook

 Wishing to become proficient at creating interactive widgets for Jupyter notebooks and labs, I started out by studying the helpful documentation offered by the jupyter/ipywidgets project: